 - The student may also benefit from browsing the Student Care Network website on their own time to learn more about health and wellness resources available to them.

 - Keep communication open by telling the student you are always willing to listen.
 Continue to follow-up as appropriate by asking questions such as “How have you been?”

 Submit a Student of Concern Form

-Faculty, staff, students, and community members can report their concerns pertaining to the personal, physical, or emotional wellbeing of a student using the Student of Concern Form.
+Faculty, staff, students, community members, and family members can report their concerns pertaining to the personal, physical, or emotional wellbeing of a student using the Student of Concern Form.
 This form is not designed to be an emergency response notification.
 Students needing immediate assistance should refer to the “In Case of Immediate Crisis” section above.

 When should I submit a Student of Concern Form?

 You should submit a Student of Concern Form if you identify a student who is exhibiting concerning behavior related to their personal, physical, or emotional wellbeing and:

 - You would like someone else to be aware of the issue;